BradHutchings/Mmojo-Server/deploy/500-OpenClaw/14-Build-Mmojo-Server.md

 ---
 ### Download Models
 Download models.
+These may take 20 minutes or so to download.

 Might be good to get these from Mmojo Share?
 Mount Mmojo Share should be step 12.
 Maybe we paste in a model map with models that can use tools and/or work OK with OpenClaw.
 ```
 $MMOJO_SERVER_SCRIPTS/401-Create-Models-Directory.sh
 $MMOJO_SERVER_SCRIPTS/401-Download-Model-Map.sh